 Unfortunately, I did not have the best sleep.
 We didn’t bring sleeping bags on the trail as we thought it would add be too much weight.
 Though, I am also allergic to dust mites which seemed to be in the blanket.
 During the night I ended up having to bundle up in warm clothes and sleep inside a sleeping bag liner.

 After putting on a damp tee shirt which I tried to wash last night I make my way back to the balcony where breakfast has been set up for us.
 I dig into a plate of scrambled eggs and Tibetan bread while enjoying the view.

 We decide to head off fairly early in a group to try and make the most of today.
 I knew I wanted to get to Timang today, a village which I had heard had amazing views and plenty of tea houses to stay at.

 Tal to Dharapani

 After a small breather to continue on towards Dharapani.
 It is a relatively easy walk fill of beautiful waterfalls, wild goats and the rushing rivers.
-There is no real complicated parts and it is a straight forward walk along the road to Dharapani.
+There are no real complicated parts and it is a straightforward walk along the road to Dharapani.

 Dharapani to Bagarchhap

 After yesterdays horrible experience hiking from Chamche to Tal we decide sticking to the road is the best option.
 Though, our British friends decide to head back onto the trail, following the other side of the river through the forest.